Perfect Rome itineraries

 If Rome is the first stop on your Italian vacation and "Day 1" is the day you are arriving in town, you will spend part of that day just traveling—say, getting from the airport or train station to your hotel.
 In that case, "Day 1" is really just lunch and an afternoon, and you'll have to adjust your ambitions accordingly.

-What if I have four or five days to spend in Rome?
+What if I have five days or longer to spend in Rome?

 I figure, if you have more than three days in Rome, you'll want to start branching out into lesser-known sights and experiences that appeal to you personally—and who am I to tell you what to do?